nrfconnect/sdk-nrf/applications/pelion_client/README.rst

       Pelion's device directory with the resources tab selected (click to enlarge)

 #.
 Press **Button 1**.
-   The Digital Input instance 0 value in the Pelion Device Management Portal increases.
+   The Digital Input instance 0 value in Pelion Device Management Portal increases.
 #.
 Scroll down to the value for the ``Stopwatch`` resource.
 #.
 Wait for a couple of seconds to see the value increase.